Skip to main content

 In addition to TransUnion, all banks issue personal credit reports.

-As the first CRA in Hong Kong, TransUnion is currently the only accredited institution in Hong Kong to issue personal credit reports.
-Although financial instituions require your credit information for reference, but they cannot access this data from TransUnion until you authorize and consent us to do so.
+TransUnion is the first Credit Reference Agency (CRA) in Hong Kong, and also one of the Selected Credit Reference Agencies (CRAs) under Credit Data Smart.
+All selected CRAs will use the same latest data provided through the Credit Reference Platform (CRP) as a basis for analysis and preparation of their respective credit reports.
+Although financial instituions require your credit information for reference, but they cannot access this data from CRAs like TransUnion until you authorise and consent us to do so.

 Personal credit reports must accurately reflect the consumers' personal credit situations.
 With experience in credit data analysis, we have been maintaining close relationships with banks and various financial institutions, and taking factors such as the latest credit market trends and loan habit changes into account when performing our credit analysis, in order to make our credit reports more accurate and reliable.
 Since 1981, TransUnion has been committed to developing Hong Kong's credit database and credit data analysis services.
 Over the past years, our credit reports have been widely recognised in the industry.